 Soak in the art deco ambience, as you drink Dom Pérignon champagne and nibble on caviar, lobster tempura and macaroons.
 The 1920s/1930s glamour is evoked with Lalique mirrors, crystal decanters, dark panelling, shades of aubergine and vintage black and white William Klein photo portraits.
 Watch as the mixologists work their magic from behind the decadent black marble horseshoe bar.
-There’s an encapsulating cosiness about the place too and essence of elegance ideal for sophisticated romantic evenings.
+There’s an encapsulating cosiness about the place too and its essence of elegance make it ideal for sophisticated romantic evenings.
 The Fumoir is apparently Dita Von Teese’s favourite bar in the city.

 Library Bar at The Ned, Bank

 Another hidden gem but its exclusivity means it’s reserved for members and hotel guests only.
 Should you be fortunate enough to find yourself on the other side of the Library Bar’s sweeping jacquard curtain, you can order from a menu of 30 champagnes, and a ‘create your own’ martini trolley making blends to order.
 It has that homely yet sophisticated feel as if you’re relaxing with a beverage in the library of a grand townhouse, in another era.
 Its Bank location makes it perfect for after-work drinks.
 Reservations are required.